Healthy Back to School Habits

 Learn the ABCs of saving calories and money when you shop for groceries to pack your kids' lunches.

 Always use ads and store bonus cards, which may offer discounts on healthy foods like fruits and veggies.

-Buy produce in season or at local farmers markets to cut costs.
+Buy produce in season to cut costs.
 Fall is often the best time of year to find a wide range of local produce.